Childhood & Developmental Trauma Therapist in Michigan

 What Is Childhood Trauma?

-Childhood trauma isn’t only about dramatic or obvious events, what some call "Big T" events.
-It includes anything that overwhelmed your young nervous system before you had the resources to cope — especially when it happened repeatedly, and especially when the people who caused it were the same people you depended on for safety, survival and love.
+Childhood trauma isn’t only about big obvious hard events, what some call "Big T" events.
+It includes anything that overwhelmed your young nervous system before you had the resources to cope, especially when it happened repeatedly, and especially when the people who caused it were the same people you depended on for love, a roof over your head, the clothes on your back, and the food in your belly.

-Childhood trauma can include emotional neglect — growing up in a home where your feelings were ignored, minimized, or denied.
-It can include physical, emotional, or sexual abuse, as well as having a parent who struggled with untreated addiction, mental illness, or overall emotional unavailability.
-It includes growing up walking on eggshells, never knowing what version of a parent you’d come home to, or being parentified — made responsible for managing an adult’s emotions or needs.
-It also includes chronic experiences of shame, criticism, or feeling like you were “too much” or “not enough.”
+Childhood trauma can include emotional neglect — growing up in a home where your feelings were overlooked, minimized, or denied.
+It can include physical, emotional, or sexual abuse, as well as having a parent who struggled with untreated addiction, mental illness, or an inability to be emotionally present.
+It includes growing up walking on eggshells, never knowing what version of a parent you would have today or from moment to moment, or being made responsible for managing an adult’s emotions or needs.
+It also includes repeated experiences of shame, criticism, or feeling like you were either “too much” or “not enough.”

 These experiences shape the nervous system.
-They shape how you connect to others, how you mange your emotions, and how safe you feel in your own skin.
+They shape how you connect to others, how you manage your emotions, and how safe you feel in your own skin.

 The Clinical Term: Developmental Trauma

-Developmental trauma is the clinical term for the cumulative impact of adverse childhood experiences on a developing nervous system — particularly when they occur within attachment relationships.
+Developmental trauma is the clinical term for the impact of hard childhood experiences on a developing nervous system, particularly when they happen with a caregiver.
 Unlike a single-incident trauma, developmental trauma shapes the brain and body over time, often in ways that aren’t fully recognized until adulthood.

-If you’ve been told you have Complex PTSD (C-PTSD), attachment wounds, or an anxious, avoidant, or disorganized attachment style — developmental trauma is very often at the root.
+If you’ve been told you have Complex PTSD (C-PTSD), attachment challenges, or an anxious, avoidant, or disorganized attachment style, developmental trauma is very often at the root.
 C-PTSD in particular is a pattern that emerges when trauma is chronic and relational rather than a single event.
 It can look like persistent shame, emotional dysregulation, difficulty trusting others, and a deep sense that something is fundamentally wrong with or broken in you.

 Whether you identify with the term childhood trauma, developmental trauma, complex trauma, or C-PTSD — what matters most is that your nervous system has been carrying more than it should have to, for longer than it should have had to.
 And that can change starting today.